 We now talk about A.R.E.s (Age Related Expectations).
 At Redhill we have clear expectations about what children should attain by the end each year group.
 We also use Standardise Tests to assess children’s ability.
-We use these to measure Speaking & Listening, Reading, Spelling & Mathematics.
+We use these to measure Speaking and Listening, Reading, Spelling and Mathematics.

 National curriculum documentation

-As a school (in years 1-6) we work directly from the documentation outlined in the national curriculum.
+As a school (years 1-6) we work directly from the documentation outlined in the national curriculum.

 We refer to each year group as a STAGE.